Marilyn, Elvis team up for "Retro World" game

 "It feels good to be a part of something fun, geared at the 40-and-over community", Clark said.

-"Imagine being able to revisit your favourite fashion, TV shows, celebrities, cars and more from your teens and 20s. ...
+"Imagine being able to revisit your favorite fashion, TV shows, celebrities, cars and more from your teens and 20s. ...
 I'm excited to be part of the whole Heyday platform," he said.

 While "Retro World" will be free to play, there will be micro-transactions as well as brand-sponsored virtual items to drive revenue for the game aimed at a demographic that spends more money online than any other.